 - If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place.
 NOTICE: When removing the battery, be sure to turn the main switch off, then disconnect the negative lead before disconnecting the positive lead.
-[ECA16304] - 2.
-If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary.

-- 3. Fully charge the battery before installation.
+[ECA16304] - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - Fully charge the battery before installation.
 NOTICE: When installing the battery, be sure to turn the main switch off, then connect the positive lead before connecting the negative lead.
+[ECA16842]

-[ECA16842] - 4.
-When installing the battery, make sure the positive battery lead is routed through the hole in the battery band and that both battery leads are properly connected to the battery terminals.
+4. After installation, make sure that the battery leads are properly connected to the battery terminals.